Marie Louise Diadem: Description

 The design of the diadem's shell is very typical of Marie-Étienne Nitot's work from the period.
 A closed circle in shape, the diadem is left-right symmetrical, broadest in the front and narrowing towards the rear.
 Nitot made elaborate use of scrollwork, medallions, as well as palmettes and other floral motifs, rendered in silver and gold.
 In this it is similar to diadems and tiaras he produced for Marie-Thérèse, Duchess of Angoulême and Princess Augusta of Bavaria.
 The centrepiece at the front of the diadem was originally a single large square-cut emerald, aligned with one of its diagonals along the median line, which weighed 12 carat.
 A smaller oval-cut emerald was placed directly below the largest stone, and was in turn framed by five smaller rose-cut emeralds.
 Surrounding the centrepiece is a single layer of rose-cut white diamonds.
 Twenty large emeralds were set into the symmetrical floral and scrollwork decorations, cut in oval and briolette forms, and fifty-two smaller rose-cut and square-cut emeralds, also framed by a mix of rose-cut and brilliant-cut diamonds.
 The band that forms the base of the diadem is decorated with an unbroken single row of rose-cut diamonds.

 In total, the Marie Louise Diadem held seventy-nine Colombian emeralds 'of the highest quality', sourced from the mines of Muzo, along with 1,002 brilliant-cut and 264 rose-cut diamonds of various sizes totalling more than 700 carat in weight.
-The seventy-nine emeralds were later removed and replaced with the same number of Iranian turquoise stones, mostly cut as cabochons rather than faceted like the original emeralds.
+The seventy-nine emeralds were later removed and replaced with the same number of Iranian turquoise stones, cut as cabochons rather than faceted like the original emeralds.
 The turquoise replacement stones weigh a total of 540 carat.